oscal-compass/compliance-trestle/docs/trestle-spec.md

 This command will validate the content of the specified file by combining all its children.
 For example, `trestle validate -f cat1yaml` will create the cat1 catalog in the model and make sure it is is a valid Catalog.
 By default this command do a "shallow validation" where it just checks for syntax error and makes sure the model can be generated from the file content.
 For extensive validation, `trestle validate` supports "deep validation" like cross-linking ids when additional parameters(e.g. `--mode deep-validation`) are passed.
 We envision that users will run this command occassionally to make sure the contents are valid.

 ## Future work

-#### `trestle duplicate`

-This command allows users to duplicate a certain OSCAL model (file and directory structure).
-For example `trestle duplicate -s cat1 -o cat11` will duplicate the Catalog cat1 into `cat11` directory.
-It can also regenerate all the UUIDs as required.

 #### `trestle generate`